DXBL

-DXBL (95.7 FM), broadcasting as Radyo Lampornas 95.7 Mellow Touch, is a radio station owned and operated by FBS Radio Network.
-The station's studio is located at Zone 2, Chavez Compound, Cagayan de Oro.
+DXBL (95.7 FM), broadcasting as Radyo Trumpeta 95.7 is a radio station owned by FBS Radio Network and operated by Shanne Manufacturing and Trading Corporation.
+The station's studio is located at Agora Road, Lapasan, Cagayan de Oro, and its transmitter is located along Camiguin St., Brgy.
+Macasandig, Cagayan de Oro (sharing transmitting site with Magnum Radyo 99.9).